I'm interested in getting started. How does this work?

-Some days are focused more on strength development and lifting, other days are focused more on long workouts and heavy breathing, and some days are a blend of the two.
+Some days are focused more on strength training, other days are focused more on long workouts and heavy breathing, and some days are a blend of the two.

 How does monthly membership work?

 Most of our members do our Unlimited monthly membership, and they typically attend class 3-5 times per week.
-We find that a consistent average of 3 times per week is sustainable for most people, and that people will also get results with that frequency of training.
+We find that a consistent attendance of 3 times per week is sustainable for most people and gets them results.

 Do you travel for work regularly?
 Do you work in shifts that change week-to-week?
 Are you training for a marathon, triathlon or other event?